 The Truth about Tattoos

 You don't have to look far in a crowd to see a tattoo today.
-Among people 18 to 30 years old, one person in four is inked.
-In the next few years, 40% of this age group likely will be.
-Once a guy thing, now up to 65% of those with tats are women.
+Among people 18-29 years old, more than a third are inked.
+Tattoos were once a guy thing, but now, up to 65% of those with tats are women.
 Thinking of a tattoo for yourself?
-Find out why people get them, the health risks involved, and your options if you change your mind.
+Find out about different types of tattoos, the health risks involved, and your options if you change your mind.

 Types: Amateur Tattoos